Trust Centers: Overview

 -

 Security documentation: You can also provide other documentation, such as compliance certifications (for example: PCI DSS, SOC 2, ISO 27001) and business-specific materials.
-Providing this information through Trust Pages in UpGuard ensures that your partners have the materials necessary to move forward with you.
+Providing this information through Trust Centers in UpGuard ensures that your partners have the materials necessary to move forward with you.

 -